-The Source catalog contains data on all sources which are, prior to deblending, detected with a greater than 5σ significance in each individual visit.
+• The Source catalog contains data on all sources which are, prior to deblending, detected with a greater than 5σ significance in each individual visit.
 The detections reported in the Source catalog have undergone deblending; in the case of blended detections, only the deblended sources are included in the Source catalog.
-It is important to note that while the criterion for inclusion in a Source catalog is a > 5σ detection in a visit\image prior to deblending, the positions and fluxes are reported post-deblending.
+It is important to note that while the criterion

+10 The difference in the number of deep_coadds and template_coadds is due to the difference in the visit_image selection criteria for each coadd for inclusion in a Source catalog is $a > 5\sigma$ detection in a visit_image prior to deblending, the positions and fluxes are reported post-deblending.
 Hence, it is possible for the Source catalog to contain sources whose flux-to-error ratios - potentially of all types (i.e., aperture flux, PSF flux, etc.) - are less than 5.